KamKoro/project-2/README.md

 Review System: Leave reviews for movies, with the ability to edit or delete them.

-Responsive Design: The app is fully responsive and works on both desktop and mobile devices.

 Movie Poster: Movies will display posters based on the title, with a fallback placeholder if the poster is unavailable.

 Technologies Used